Lawi-Mwaura/Bot-Battlr/README.md

                                       Bot-Bottlr
 #  Project Description
 Bot-battlr is a web application built with React that allows users to recruit and enlist bots for their battles

-Project Structure
+## Project Structure
 The project structure is organized as follows:

-#BOT-BATTLR

-src/: This directory contains all the React components used in the application.
+1. src/: This directory contains all the React components used in the application.

-App.js: The main component that renders the Bot-Battlr
+2. App.js: The main component that renders the Bot-Battlr

-YourBotArmy:Component that allows users to recruit and enlist bots
+3. YourBotArmy:Component that allows users to recruit and enlist bots

-FilterBar.js: Component that allows users to filter the bots
+4. FilterBar.js: Component that allows users to filter the bots

-SortBar.js: Component that allows users to sort the bots
+5. SortBar.js: Component that allows users to sort the bots

-BotCollection.js: Component that renders the collection of bots
+6. BotCollection.js: Component that renders the collection of bots

-Dependencies
+## Dependencies
 The Bot-battlr project uses the following dependencies:

-react: JavaScript library for building user interfaces.
+1. react: JavaScript library for building user interfaces.

-NPM : Node packet manager used for executing Javascript code outside a browser.
+2. NPM : Node packet manager used for executing Javascript code outside a browser.

-License
+## License

 Author: Lawi Mwaura

 Copyright (c) [2023] [Lawi Mwaura]